DataDog/malicious-software-packages-dataset/README.md

 Around 250 packages in the PyPI subset do not have any affected versions listed in their `manifest.json` entries.
 These cases are holdovers from the earliest days of the project before version information was attached to the sample names.

-In such cases, it should be assumed that **all** versions of the package are malicious.
+If you intend to use this dataset to screen packages for known-maliciousness, then **all** versions of packages with empty version lists should be considered malicious.

 ### How are you clustering these packages?